 However, what we tend to forget in our pursuit of the postcard perfect Christmas is that snow can be cold.

 In this case, an bone chilling -11c (with a ‘feels like’ of -18c) on the coldest day!

-Public transport runs a dream, and is free with the highly recommended Tallinn Card which also allows free or discounted entry to most places, and makes visiting even further attractions such as the fascinating Seaplane Museum, the impressive Kadriorg Palace (picture above), intimidating Soviet-era TV tower and even the zoo, quick and simple.
+Public transport runs like a dream, and is free with the highly recommended Tallinn Card which also allows free or discounted entry to most places, and makes visiting even further attractions such as the fascinating Seaplane Museum, the impressive Kadriorg Palace, intimidating Soviet-era TV Tower and even the Tallinn Zoo, quick and simple.